 The framework is for all of Scotland.
-The framework aims to:
+We aim to:

 - create a more successful country